Thousands protest Ukraine leader's roadmap for peace | DW | 06.10.2019

 A plan named after a German politician

 Allowing elections in the eastern region is one component of a roadmap to peace that Moscow said was necessary in order to resume peace talks.
-The plan has been nicknamed the "Steinmeier formula" after German President Frank-Walter Steinmeier, who previously served as foreign minister and helped propose the plan in 2016.
+The plan has been nicknamed the "Steinmeier formula" after German President Frank-Walter Steinmeier, who previously served as foreign minister and helped propose the plan.

 A peace deal brokered by France and Germany in Minsk, Belarus, in 2015, has proven unable to end the violent fighting that has claimed some 13,000 lives.
 The plan outlines broad autonomy for the region, as well as amnesty for the pro-Russian rebels.
 It was signed by Zelenskiy's predecessor, Petro Poroschenko, who was among the protesters on Sunday.